nick963/clockapp/README.md

 ### JSON Shapes Schema

+#### Key Characteristics of the Coordinate System
+- **Origin**: The origin is in the center of the clock face.
+- **X-axis**: The x-values increase as you move to the right.
+This is the same as a standard Cartesian coordinate system.
+- **Y-axis**: The y-values increase as you move down.
+This is the opposite of a standard Cartesian system, where y-values increase as you move up.
+This is consistent with computer screens and visual displays.

 There are 4 shapes that can be used to construct the clocks: "rectangle", "polygon", "text", "circle".

 | shape object keys | key description                                                                             | applicable shapes |